Agentic SEO for UGC: the data AI agents quote is your customers’, not your copy

 The unfair part: you may already hold the data

 If you have been running reviews and UGC for a couple of years, you are sitting on the exact corpus this moment rewards.
 The work is not acquisition, it is assembly: getting that content into a shape an agent can read.
-That is the same substrate the Conversational PDP stands on, and you can benchmark how quotable you look today with the AEO brand report.
+That is the same substrate the Conversational PDP stands on, and the wider readiness picture is the answer-engine optimisation 2026 playbook.
+You can benchmark how quotable you look today with the AEO brand report.

 Related reading